 The cool weather is here to stay and our smoothies have been bid a rather reluctant adieu.
-We are now on to warm, cosy, nourishing breakfasts.
-Creamy porridge, eggs on toast, oatmeal, poha and pancakes.
-Yes pancakes, on weekdays, before kids leave for school and it doesn’t take more time than making toast if you’ve done a 5-minute prep the night before!
+We are now on to warm, cozy, nourishing breakfasts.
+Creamy porridge, eggs on toast, oatmeal, poha, and pancakes.
+Yes pancakes, like these Gluten-free Gingerbread Pancakes on weekdays, before kids leave for school and it doesn't take more time than making a toast if you've done a 5-minute prep the night before!

-These Gingerbread Pancakes are wholesome thanks to buckwheat and bajra flours (pearl millet).
+These Gluten-free Gingerbread Pancakes are wholesome thanks to buckwheat and bajra flours (pearl millet).
 Bajra is a long-acting source of energy that keeps you full for a longer time.
-It’s also an excellent source of essential amino acids that are comparatively easily digestible than wheat grains.
-It’s also rich in insoluble fibre that aids digestive health.
-Both of these flours are not only nutrient rich, but used well, they taste better and more complex than their refined counterpart.
+It's also an excellent source of essential amino acids that are comparatively easily digestible than wheat grains.
+It's also rich in insoluble fiber that aids digestive health.
+Both of these flours are not only nutrient-rich but used well, they taste better and more complex than their refined counterparts.

 - Make sure all your ingredients are at room temperature.

 - Make sure your pan is hot, but not searingly so.

 - Don't flip the pancakes till you see bubbles in the center.

 - Keep an eye on the pancakes when they are cooking.
 These have a tendency to burn fast.

 - These cakes reheat very well in the microwave.